Kurume Ramen: The Origin of Tonkotsu Ramen

 Hakata Ramen, together with “Sapporo Miso Ramen (札幌味噌ラーメン)” and “Kitakata Ramen (喜多方ラーメン)“, is generally known as one of Japan’s 3 Major Local Ramen.

-Actually, Hakata is the name of a city in Fukuoka Prefecture, Japan.
+Hakata is actually the name of a city in Fukuoka Prefecture, Japan.
 Although Hakata is very famous for its Tonkotsu Ramen, the birthplace of Tonkotsu Ramen isn’t the city.

 Kurume Ramen (久留米ラーメン)